 The FCPA does allow for certain permissible payments to foreign officials.
 Specifically, the law permits "facilitating" payments, which are payments of small value to effect routine government actions such as obtaining permits, licenses, visas, mail, utilities hook-ups and the like.
 However, determining what is a permissible "facilitating" payment involves difficult legal judgments.
-Therefore, employees must obtain permission from the Legal and Compliance group before making any payment or gift thought to be exempt from the FCPA.
+Therefore, employees must obtain permission from the Compliance department before making any payment or gift thought to be exempt from the FCPA.